Differentially Private Permutation Tests: Additional Simulations

 \subsection{Level}

-We verify in \Cref{fig:uniform_mmd_level,fig:uniform_hsic_level,fig:celeba_mmd_level} whether the tests are well-calibrated, \emph{i.e.}, their type I error rates are well-controlled at the significance level $\alpha=0.05$.
+We verify in \Cref{fig:uniform_mmd_level,fig:uniform_hsic_level,fig:celeba_mmd_level,fig:parkinsons_mmd_level} whether the tests are well-calibrated, \emph{i.e.}, their type I error rates are well-controlled at the significance level $\alpha=0.05$.
 To this end, we run experiments under the null where the underlying distribution is uniform without any perturbation (\emph{i.e.}, the amplitude parameter $a=0$ in the settings described in \Cref{subsec:mmd_uniform} and \Cref{subsec:hsic_uniform}) for both two-sample and independence testing.
-We also evaluate the type I error rates of private MMD tests by drawing CelebA face images of women (\Cref{subsec:mmd_celeba}) for both samples (\emph{i.e.}, the corruption parameter $c=0$). \Cref{fig:uniform_mmd_level,fig:uniform_hsic_level,fig:celeba_mmd_level} indicate that all tests are well-calibrated in all experimental settings, except TCS-ME.
+We also evaluate the type I error rates of private MMD tests by drawing CelebA face images of women (\Cref{subsec:mmd_celeba}) for both samples (\emph{i.e.}, the corruption parameter $c=0$).
+For the Parkinson's experiment, both samples are drawn from the mild group. \Cref{fig:uniform_mmd_level,fig:uniform_hsic_level,fig:celeba_mmd_level,fig:parkinsons_mmd_level} indicate that all tests are well-calibrated in all experimental settings, except TCS-ME.
 Indeed, TCS-ME appears to be extremely miscalibrated, for example in dimension $d=100$ where its level is around $10\alpha=0.5$ instead of being around $\alpha=0.05$.
 We note, nonetheless, that TCS-ME controls the type I error correctly at level $\alpha$ in the one-dimensional case considered in \Cref{subsec:mmd_uniform}.

 \FloatBarrier